Find Grad Schools

 0 Yearly Graduations

 The 13th most popular school in the country for education/teaching of individuals with emotional disturbances majors who are seeking their graduate certificate is Concordia University, Saint Paul.
-Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $25,000 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $24,400 per year, while in-state graduate students, on average, pay $8,550 per year.
 During the most recent year for which we have data, 0 people received their graduate certificate in education/teaching of individuals with emotional disturbances from Concordia University, Saint Paul.
-About 71% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to education/teaching of individuals with emotional disturbances that offer graduate certificates.